duyan90/profile/README.md

 <img width="1943" height="1093" alt="image" src="https://github.com/user-attachments/assets/cc2ff955-17c2-48c7-81c8-479a0f061850" />

-# DevPortfolio Template
+# Duy An Nguyen - Portfolio

-A modern, minimalist portfolio template built with Astro and Tailwind CSS.
-Perfect for developers looking to showcase their skills, experience, and projects in a clean, professional way.
+A modern, minimalist portfolio built with Astro and Tailwind CSS.
+Showcasing skills, experience, and projects in a clean, professional way.

-This was completely rebuilt from the ground up from V1.
-This template was built to be entirely ready to go with a quick config edit (see below) but also provides the ability to easily extend in whatever way you want.
+This portfolio demonstrates expertise in modern web development with Astro, Tailwind CSS, and responsive design principles.
+Built to showcase professional capabilities and provide a clean, engaging user experience.

-This template also comes with `CLAUDE.md` and `.cursor/rules` files for easy integration with your existing AI workflows.
+This portfolio also includes optimized performance, SEO best practices, and accessibility features.

 > **📬 Connect & Share!**
-> For questions and updates, feel free to reach out on [**X (Twitter)**](https://x.com/rfitzio).
+> For questions and updates, feel free to reach out on [**LinkedIn**](https://www.linkedin.com/in/duy-an-nguyễn-26a0726a/) or [**GitHub**](https://github.com/duyan90).
-> If you've built and published your personal site with this template, I'd love to see it!
-Send me a DM 🚀
+> Let's connect and discuss Angular, Node.js, or any development opportunities! 🚀

-## Preview
+## Live Portfolio

-To view a live preview of the site, [click here](https://duyan-portfolio.vercel.app/).
+To view the live portfolio, [click here](https://duyan-portfolio.vercel.app/).

 ## Built With